edrohler/telerik-tse-tasks/2/TSE-task2_notes.md

     2. Open Default.aspx in Design View in Visual Studio
     3. Select RadGrid and Click the Configuration Button
     4. Choose Data Source
+6. Bind Grid to DataTable [Follow Tutorial](https://docs.telerik.com/devtools/aspnet-ajax/controls/grid/data-binding/understanding-data-binding/server-side-binding/various-data-sources/binding-to-datatable-or-dataset)
+    - This wasn't actually needed can just use the exisiting code but is good to have for reference.
-6. Add a MasterPage
+7. Add a MasterPage
     - This wasn't needed.
 Only used to organize the large demo project.
-We can isolate the Demo Default.asp/cs pages and use it as the master page by combining the DOCTYPE, html, Head and Body tags from teh MastPage.master file in teh live demos folder.
+We can isolate the Demo Default.aspx/cs pages and use it as the master page by combining the DOCTYPE, html, Head and Body tags from teh MastPage.master file in teh live demos folder.
     - Items to bring over:
         - DOCTYPE
         - Head tag